roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  My hands freed from her boobs, I slipped them around her body, cupping her small ass in her dark leggings.
 The thin, skin-tight fabric allowed me to grope the shapes of her buttcheeks, and it seemed like each cheek could fit in my palm and fingers.
 Tight, small little teen ass!
 A moment later, I was savoring one of Lilac's breasts, wrapping my lips around it, suckling her hard nipple, my tongue washing over it in circles.
 She moaned in contentment as I salivated all over her breast, fitting it entirely inside my warm and wet mouth, licking it all over.
 Then the little bitch twisted her torso, the first tit popping out and the other one sliding easily into my mouth, so I could salivate all over that one too.
 She grabbed her wet, exposed boob, smearing my saliva around her nipple and grinding her fingertips into the nipple while I sucked the other one.

  Right in the middle of sucking her tits and groping her ass, I had a clever thought.
 I pushed her back, but not off of my lap; and I reached to the side to grab my cellphone sitting on the end table right up against the sofa's armrest.
 Lilac snickered, wondering what I was doing; topless, she arched her back and sat upright on my lap, letting me admire her small tits now glistening with my saliva, while her crotch in her tight legging kept mashing against my erection in my slacks.
-Report_Story #5